ropensci-archive/rAvis/README.md

 # Install with devtools

-In the mean time you can install this development version with devtools package
+In the meantime you can install this development version with devtools package

 ```coffee
 install.packages("devtools")